Dr Russell Sandberg

 Law and History

 Fourth, my interest in interdisciplinary approaches to Law has resulted in research on relationship between Law and History.
 This has included the edited work Law and History: Critical Concepts in Law which includes an introductory essay 'Textual and Contextual Legal History' which explores how divisions within Legal History has resulted in the marginalisation of historical approaches in UK Law Schools.
 The essay proposes a new way of understanding the subject as including at least the study of Textual and Contextual Legal History before contending that the study of Law and History must be an interdisciplinary endeavour.
 This will be developed in forthcoming work including a book on English Legal History for Cambridge University Press.
-With Dr Sharon Thompson, I am the Co-Founder and Co-Coordinator of the Law and History Research Group which brings together academics from the Law and History departments at Cardiff.
+With Dr Sharon Thompson, I am the Co-Founder and Co-Coordinator of the Law and History Research Group.

 2005 - 2010: PhD funded by Cardiff Law School, James Pantyfedwyn Foundation and Sidney Perry Foundation.